shuai132/asio_net/README.md

 * TCP

-You can enable automatic handling of packet fragmentation using `PackOption::ENABLE`.
+You can enable automatic handling of packet fragmentation using `Config`.
 Subsequent send and receive will be complete data packets.

 By default, this feature is disabled.